ramonpzg/pycon-ph-deng-23/README.md

 	- Analytics vs Engineering
 2. **Overview of a Data Platform (~40 minutes)**
 	- Walk-through of the system
-	- Breakdown of our Data Platform
+	- Breakdown of a Data Platform
+	- Our Approach Today
+		- Minimalistic Solution
+			1. Workflow
+			2. Tools
+		- Hardcore Solution
 	- Connecting data products to our platform
 	- Extending our platform to cover machine learning use-cases
 	- Exercise (7-min)